 Selecting and managing estate agencies

-Whether you contact agencies through exhibitions, adverts in the press, internet portals, virtual property companies, or partner agencies in the UK, there comes a point where you have to choose which agencies to deal with.
+Whether you contact Spanish estate agents through exhibitions, adverts in the press, internet portals, virtual property companies, or partner agencies in the UK, there comes a point where you have to choose which agencies to deal with.
 This is one of the most important decisions you will make as most of the problems that people encounter when buying in Spain can be traced back to the competence and attitude of the companies they bought from.